Appverse/DriftAI/docs/source/examples/mnist_example.rst

 DriftAI has a series of benefits on how to organise and run Machine Learning worflows.
 This example shows how driftai can be used to train a classifier on the MNIST dataset.

 This tutorial asumes that the programmer (you, for example) has already installed driftai in her machine.
-We also asume that the programmer has downladed driftai somewhere in its local drive and the path is in `$OPTAPP_HOME` in the environment variable and that you have a `OPTAPP_HOME` home in the script we are going to write.
+We also asume that the programmer has downladed driftai somewhere in its local drive and the path is in `$DRIFTAI_HOME` in the environment variable and that you have a `DRIFTAI_HOME` home in the script we are going to write.

 Before we start trainig models we will download the MNIST dataset and store it as a valid driftai format.